psilantrolab/psilantrolab-manual/docs/02-overview.md

 We expect each other to:

+* Punctuality.
+* Make a safe and fun work environment.
 * Push the envelope of scientific discovery & personal excellence.
-* Do work we are proud of individually and as a group.
+* Do work we are proud of, individually and as a group.
-* Do work that others will care about.
+* Do good science.
 * Double-check our work.
 Being a little obsessive is essential to good science.
 * Be supportive of our lab-mates.
 We are a team.
 * Work independently when we can, but ask for help when we need it.